Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Article 1548: Assistance Between Commonly Owned Vessels

 This article addresses the scenario where both the assisting and the assisted vessels belong to the same owner.
 It explicitly states that remuneration is still applicable, preventing potential conflicts of interest or unfair denial of compensation simply due to shared ownership.
+This ensures that the operational costs and risks undertaken by one vessel to save another, even within the same fleet, are recognized and compensated.

 Section 1548 .- There shall be a compensation even if the ship and the ship assisted assistant belong to the same owner.